School Librarianship (Initial)

 INFOST 543 Full Semester of Student Teaching | 6 credits –full time/full semester 100% in role – Completed for the full semester in the K-12 school where you are currently working | 6 credits –full time/full semester Time split: -Half semester at the K-5 level -Half semester at the 6-12 level |

-Although it seems daunting, everyone is always successful in creating the schedule they need.
-Use the fieldwork chart above to see how many hours can be completed in your current role.
-Hours outside of your role can be completed during August in-service days, professional development days, spring break, release time, starting early or staying late.
+Although it may seem daunting, you’ll be able to create a schedule that fits your needs.
+Use the fieldwork chart above to see how many hours you can complete in your current position.
+You can finish hours outside of your role during August in-service days, professional development days, spring break and release time, or by starting early or staying late.
 Additionally, you may count 10 hours of professional development time at SLATE in the fall or WEMTA in the spring.

-All fieldwork placements involve finding a mentor, goal-setting, observing and reflecting with your mentor, having your mentor and the university supervisor observe your teaching, journaling, and self-reflection.
-At your placement, avoid being told or shown in favor of rolling up your sleeves and doing the work.
-Your placements are a great time to get your questions answered, learn practical skills, and discuss important issues.
+All fieldwork placements involve finding a mentor, setting goals, journaling and reflecting.
+Your mentor and the university supervisor will observe you during your placement and provide applicable feedback.
+At your placement, avoid just being told or shown different tasks — it is essential to participate in practical, hands-on learning.
+Your fieldwork placements are a great opportunity to get your questions answered, gain practical skills and discuss important issues.

-Your site mentor will complete a grading form, an assessment rubric, and an observation of your teaching.
-Your university supervisor will observe your teaching and evaluate the documents you turn in to the class Canvas site—self-assessment rubrics, journal reflections, etc.
+Your site mentor will complete a grading form, an assessment rubric and an observation of your work.
+Your university supervisor will also observe your teaching and evaluate the documents you turn in to the class Canvas site, including self-assessment rubrics, journal reflections and more.

 - shersh@uwm.edu